 So touching your back knee to the ground during a lunge (full range of motion) will produce better results than doing lunges where you don’t go as deep (partial range of motion).

 You know the range of motion is important.
-But how do you get stuck with a reduced range of motion?
+But how do you get stuck with a reduced movement?
 There are quite a few ways it can happen:

-As we age, we lose some elasticity in our soft tissue structures, which can contribute to decreased range of motion.
+As we age, we lose some elasticity in our soft tissue structures, which can contribute to decreased ease of movement.

-Lack of movement and poor postural positioning can cause you to lose range of motion, in other words, if you don’t use it, you lose it.”
+Lack of movement and poor postural positioning can cause you to lose range, in other words, if you don’t use it, you lose it.”

 Poor motion can result from an injury or wear and tear within the joint itself, such as arthritis or a tear in a ligament or tendon.